 As part of the preparation of our students for academic success, Carnegie Vanguard High School (CVHS) promotes the highest academic standards.
 To clarify the school's expectation of ethical conduct, honesty, accuracy and integrity in academic activities, the following Code of Academic Conduct has been adopted.
-To signify their knowledge and acceptance of the Academic Honor Code, students will review and sign the following pledge.

-I have read the Academic Honor Code and will undertake my academic work with honesty and integrity.
+I have read the Honor Code and will undertake my academic work with honesty and integrity.
 In order to promote honesty, fairness, and academic integrity within the CVHS community, I hereby pledge to abide by the standards of academics and conduct outlined below: